Things to do this weekend in Champaign and Clark counties

 Once the shoes are collected and donated to WaterStep, they are sold to an exporter.
 The exporter takes these shoes into some of the same developing countries where WaterStep does water purification projects and sells them to local vendors.
 The vendors then sell the shoes in local markets, getting shoes to places where they are needed.

+Villa Springfield Rehabilitation and Healthcare Center will host a health fair from 9 a.m. to 4 p.m. on Monday at Groceryland, 1822 S. Limestone St. Free health screenings will be offered.

-Mercy Health’s Mobile Mammography unit will be at Clark County Public Library - Enon Branch from 10 a.m. to 4 p.m. on Monday at 209 E. Main St.
+Mercy Health’s Mobile Mammography unit will also be at the Villa Springfield Health Screening Event from 9 a.m. to 4 p.m.

 The mobile unit offers 15-minute 2D and 3D screenings.
 A doctor’s order is not needed for screening.
 Mammograms are covered by most health insurance plans but check with your insurance provider for exact coverage.
 No cost screenings are available for those who qualify.
 When calling to register, ask about financial assistance options.
 To schedule a screening, call 937-523-9332.
 Walk-ins are welcome but not guaranteed.
 Be sure to bring a photo ID and insurance card with you.